-How Much Space Do You Have For A Hydroponic Garden?
+How Much Space Do You Have For Your Hydroponic Garden?

 When determining space, also keep in mind things like water changes and maintenance.
-You will need to drain the water out of the hydroponic reservoir and the refill it, so it helps to keep in mind how the system will be when it is set up and is it going to be easy to maintain in the space you have.
+You will need to drain the water out of the hydroponic reservoir and then refill it, so make sure it’s in a place where this is easy to do.

-System’s can be designed to grow more plants, but take up the same amount of square footage as another system.
+Systems can be designed to grow more plants, but take up the same amount of square footage as other systems.
 Usually, this is done by growing vertically.

 How Much Garden Time Do You Have?